Information causality as a tool for bounding the set of quantum correlations: Introduction

 The first is the question of what limitations on the types of correlations observed in the Bell test are predicted by quantum mechanics~\cite{navascues2007bounding}.
 Tsirelson was the first to partially answer this question for the simplest Bell scenario, proving his famous $2\sqrt{2}$ bound~\cite{cirel1980quantum} on the Clauser-Horne-Shimony-Holt inequality~\cite{clauser1969proposed}.
 In the same paper, he coined the term \emph{quantum Bell inequalities}, which are analytical expressions in terms of the observed statistics that approximate the correlation set from the outside, or in other words, bound the set of quantum correlations in the Bell test.
 Another notable example of a quantum Bell inequality is the Uffink inequality, which is strictly stronger than the Tsirelson inequality, and in a certain two-dimensional subspace of the correlation space exactly describes the boundary of the quantum set~\cite{uffink2002quadratic}.

-The second open problem in Bell nonlocality that we address in this paper is the ability of the so-called physical principles to predict the power of quantum mechanics in the Bell test~\cite{pawlowski2009information,navascues2010glance,fritz2013local,brassard2006limit}.
-Physical principles are intended to replace the formalism of quantum mechanics with a set of postulates that appear natural in any reasonable physical theory.
-Several physical principles have been proposed in the past, with the information causality principle being the most promising and, at the same time, the most difficult to apply~\cite{pawlowski2009information}.
+The second open problem in Bell nonlocality that we address in this paper is the ability of the so-called physical principles to predict the power of quantum mechanics~\cite{pawlowski2009information,navascues2010glance,fritz2013local,brassard2006limit}.
+These physical principles intend to replace the formalism of quantum mechanics with a set of postulates that appear natural in any reasonable physical theory.
+Information causality, unlike other proposed physical principles, is not known to be weaker than the formalism of quantum mechanics for constraining the set of correlations in bipartite Bell scenarios~\cite{pawlowski2009information,navascues2015almost}.
+The latter fact is primarily explained by the difficulty of deriving the constraints imposed by this principle on the set of nonsignaling correlations.

 Information causality was proposed as a physical principle in 2009, and in the same paper the authors showed that both the Tsirelson's bound and the Uffink inequality follow from it~\cite{pawlowski2009information}.
-Only very recently, these results found their generalizations beyond the simplest Bell scenario, with the first infinite family of quantum Bell inequalities derived from a physical principle~\cite{gachechiladze2022quantum}.
-Still, the obtaining these inequalities required extremely laborious calculations, leaving very little room for deriving new quantum Bell inequalities using the same technique.
+Only very recently, these results found their generalizations in other Bell scenarios, with the first infinite family of quantum Bell inequalities~\footnote{We note that it might be more appropriate to use the term ``Tsirelson-type inequality'' for any inequality that constrains the set of quantum correlations, including those derived from physical principles.} derived from this physical principle~\cite{gachechiladze2022quantum}.
+Obtaining this result required extremely laborious calculations, leaving very little room for deriving new quantum Bell inequalities using the same technique.
 Around the same time, yet another simpler method to derive implications from information causality was proposed, however, this approach only allowed to numerically test if a given correlation satisfies the information causality principle~\cite{miklin2021information}.